bigsky77/death-machine/README.md

  ##
  ##       DEATH-MACHINE 💀⚙️

 This is the monorepo for DEATH-MACHINE a smart-contract game on Starknet.
+Death-Machine is fully playable on Starknet-Testnet with a late April release planned for Mainnet.
+We are still have a TON to build so expect plenty of rough edges!
+If you find any issues please submit a bug-report.

+The game can be found at https://death-machine.vercel.app/

 ### System Overiew